 One day, probably 4-6 months after starting Hustler’s Notebook, things started to change.
 This website went from crickets to having a roaring audience.
 I contribute this to two things: writing from a unique perspective, and engaging with other websites and businesses to get the word out.
 Before I knew it, I was spending hours responding to hundreds and hundreds of comments.
 I developed many associations with other entrepreneurs, marketers and bloggers–a handful of which I’ve maintained contact.

 During this time, I learned (at a slow paste) how to make updates to this website.
 Every week I’d learn something new to the point where I could do just about anything I needed and wanted.
 Eventually, some of my readers started asking me to help out with the design elements of their websites.
 And it was then, in 2011, when I thought of making a business out of it.
 And here today, I’m still running Growth Effect, an agency focussing on consulting, web design and online marketing.
-I also run Logic Offer, a real estate investment firm and ClicksKPI.com, amongst other businesses and services.
+I also run Logic Offer, a real estate investment firm and ClicksKPI.com, amongst other endeavors.

 It’s interesting to look back in the past and view the journey in hindsight.
 Life is unbelievably good.
 God is incredibly great.